Dick Surhoff

 Richard Clifford Surhoff Jr. (November 16, 1929 – May 1, 1987) was an American professional basketball player.
 Surhoff was selected in the 1952 NBA draft by the New York Knicks after a collegiate career at Long Island and John Marshall College.
 He played for two seasons, one for the Knicks and the other for the Milwaukee Hawks.

+Surhoff played in the Eastern Professional Basketball League (EPBL) for the Hazleton Hawks and Williamsport Billies from 1954 to 1957.
+He was selected to the All-EPBL Second Team in 1956.

+He would become an avid softball player in Long Island and would work for the town of Rye, New York, in their recreation department.
+He died due to a short illness in 1987.

 Dick Surhoff was the father of professional baseball players Rick and B. J. Surhoff.
 He was also the grandfather of Brian and Colin Moran.